Bealby/grandpas-pocket-watch-shop/README.md

 ![Berkshire](/documentation/readme/berkshire.png/)

-Bershire font will br used fot eh main headers of the Website.
-This font really helps bring out the theme and feel of the Website that is of an oldfashioned nature of pocket waths
+`Bershire` font will be used for the main headers of the Website.
+This font really helps bring out the theme and feel of the Website.
+Creating an oldfashioned feel appropriate for Pocket Watches.

 - font-family:'Roboto', sans-serif;

 ![Roboto Text](/documentation/readme/roboto.png/)

-The suitbale complitmentr font of Roboto will be sued for the main content of the Website.
+The complitmentary font of `Roboto` will be used for the main content of the Website.

-**N.B.** It should be noted that through the design process of the Website there have been necessary changes to the wireframes created.
-The overall structure and layout of the Website reains the same but it was decided to change the colour theme of the website along with a feature change.
-Whi
+**N.B.** It should be noted that through the design process there have been necessary changes made to the Website and therefore to the Wireframes.
+The overall structure and layout of the Website remains the same but it was decided to change the colour theme of the website along with an app change.

-The original colour theme of contrasting greys was not satifactory to the overall feel of the Website, which createda very bland and dull user experience.
-This was replaced with a more engaging colour theme explained in the **Surface** section.
+The original colour theme, of contrasting greys, was not satifactory to the overall feel of the Website.
+As it created a very bland and dull user interface.
+It was therefore replaced with a more engaging colour theme explained in the **Surface** section.

-The feature of a Forum was also changed as it was felt that a repair or valuation was a far more useful and beneficial feature for the shop in terms of extra business generated from such a feature.
+The Forum app was also replaced with a Service app.
+It was felt that a 'Repair or Valuation' service booking form was more beneficial for both the user and owner, as it would potentially create extra business and profit for Granpa's Pocket Watch Shop.

 ---

 ## Features